cjdbarlow/bedside-notebook/management/airway/cico.md

 	Two attempts with different sizes or devices.
 	* Bag-Mask Ventilation with use of adjuncts
 * Note that therefore the **trigger for performing FONA is inability to establish airawy patency** following optimal attempts at non-surgical techniques, **not desaturation**

+###Transitioning to CICO
+Successful management of a CICO situation requires control of the human factors.
+Aim to:
+* Prevent (where possible)
+	* Adquate preparation
+	* Preoxygenation
+	* Airway assessment
+	* Use of adjunts and tools

+* Priming
+	* Recognise the situation
+	**Verbally declare**.
+	* Communicate
+	* Demonstrate willingness to act
+* Preparation
+Of CICO kit.
+* Puncture
+Perform critothyrotomy.

 ###Front of Neck Access